Todd Reirden returns to Penguins as assistant coach - WHIZ News

 This is Reirden’s second stint in Pittsburgh.
 He served as an assistant under Dan Byslma from 2010-14 before leaving to join the Capitals.
 Reirden worked four seasons as an assistant under Barry Trotz, helping guide Washington to its first Stanley Cup in 2018.

+Reirden said the Penguins “aggressively” courted him following his dismissal.
+Reirden joins a restructured coaching staff under Sullivan.
+The Penguins parted ways with long-time assistants Mark Recchi, Sergei Gonchar and Jacques Martin after getting upset by Montreal in four games during the qualifying round of the playoffs.

+“I think it was something that just seemed to go full circle and the way it happened here was a perfect fit for everyone involved,” Reirden said.

-The Penguins also hired Mike Vellucci as an assistant.
+In addition to hiring Reirden, the Penguins also promoted Mike Vellucci to round out the staff.
 Vellucci spent last season as the general manager and head coach of Wilkes-Barre/Scranton, Pittsburgh’s affiliate in the American Hockey League.

-The hires are part of a restructured coaching staff following Pittsburgh’s upset loss to Montreal in the qualifying round of the playoffs.
-The Penguins let assistants Mark Recchi, Sergei Gonchar and Jacques Martin go after falling to Montreal in four games.
+“They’re really good coaches, first and foremost,” Sullivan said of Reirden and Vellucci.
+“They have a wealth of experience in a lot of different capacities.
+They’ve won championships at different respective levels.
+So they know what it takes to win a championship.
+We felt as though, through the interview process, that these guys were a good fit for us.”

+Pittsburgh will have some continuity on the staff.
+The team signed goaltending coach Mike Buckley to a two-year extension.

 For more AP NHL coverage: https://apnews.com/NHL and https://twitter.com/AP_Sports